Panic attacks – as you’ll know, if you’ve ever suffered one – can be very unpleasant.

 Does everybody (including your own inner voice) tell you to feel less, shut down the feelings, stop being so affected by your feelings?

-Surprisingly, what can help you, if you’ve been suffering from panic attacks, is not to reduce your feelings.
+Surprisingly, what might help you, if you’ve been suffering from panic attacks, could be NOT to try and reduce, shut down, hide or avoid your feelings.

 Perhaps nobody has told you before, but here are the two important things that (over time) can really transform your experience: